 While science and the scientific process have long been in my focus, I did not start my journey in the field of forensic science until some 12 years after finishing college.

 My journey into forensic science began somewhat by accident really.
 I had been working in and managing a small retail business for about eight years, when I decided it was time for a change.
 I chose to act on a longstanding desire to join the police and I applied for a general duties position with the Australian Federal Police (AFP).
 Unfortunately my application was unsuccessful, and because there was a minimum time period between rejection and reapplication, I went looking for a way to better my chances of being selected on my next application.
-At the time, Canberra Institute of Technology (CIT) were offering a one year bridging program called Pathways to Forensic Science, which was a targeted program aimed at entry into the Advanced Diploma and/or Bachelor Degree of Forensic Science, Crime Scene Examination.
+At the time, Canberra Institute of Technology (CIT) were offering a one year bridging course called Pathways to Forensic Science, which was a targeted course aimed at entry into the Advanced Diploma and/or Bachelor Degree of Forensic Science, Crime Scene Examination.

-After completing the one year bridging program, I found that I was enjoying the field of study even more than I had anticipated.
+After completing the one year bridging course, I found that I was enjoying the field of study even more than I had anticipated.
 Rather than reapplying for the AFP, I applied for enrolment into the Diploma of Forensic Science.
 At the end of the two year period of the Diploma, I saw no reason not to complete the final year to obtain the Bachelor Degree.